-The word “confess” in the above passage is one word that is a combination of two Greek words that together mean “to speak the same thing”.
+The word “confess” in the above passage is one word that is a combination of two Greek words that together mean “to speak the same thing.”
 That is to speak the same thing to God about our sin that He has spoken to us about it.
 So, what has God said about our sin?
 Sin kills (Romans 6:23; 5:12), He hates Sin (because it kills) (Hebrews 1:9.
 1 John 3:4), and He has paid the price for ALL of the sins we will ever commit (Galatians 3:13.
 1 John 2:2).
-The word translated unrighteousness is not referring to our spiritual condition which is the unchangeable righteousness of Jesus given by grace that is received by faith.
-(Philippians 3:9) It rather refers to the results of our wrongdoings including the loss of fellowship with God caused by the condemnatory effect of sin, not on God, but rather on us (Genesis 3:6-8 .1 John 3:18-21).
+The word translated unrighteousness is not referring to our spiritual condition, which is the unchangeable righteousness of Jesus given by grace received by faith.
+(Philippians 3:9) It rather refers to the results of our wrongdoings, including the loss of fellowship with God caused by the condemnatory effect of sin, not on God, but rather on us (Genesis 3:6-8 .1 John 3:18-21).

 (My little children, I am writing these things to you so that you may not sin.)
 But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous One, and he himself is the atoning sacrifice for our sins, and not only for our sins but also for the whole world.
 (1 John 2:1,2 NET)

 What we need is a righteousness consciousness in our churches.
 That is a consciousness of the “humanly priceless” sin debt that Jesus overpaid which cleansed us of all our sin for our entire life!
 Yes, the blood of Jesus (1) cleaned your entire life of all sin when you accepted Him as your Lord and Savior!
-It was not by works of the law but rather by grace that we are saved and made righteous!
+It was not by works of the law but by grace that we are saved and made righteous!
 (Ephesians 2:8,9) It is grace that is greater than all of our sins!
 We cannot out-sin God’s grace!
 (Romans 5:20) Dear hearts, please hear this, righteousness is a gift of grace that you receive and not the result of something performed to be earned!
 However, we typically have a sin consciousness in our churches.
-That is, we traditionally attempt to correct wrong behavior by teaching the right behavior (i.e., do’s and don’ts) which is, in essence, teaching law.
+We traditionally attempt to correct wrong behavior by teaching the right behavior (i.e., do’s and don’ts), which is, in essence, teaching law.
 When we teach law, we empower sin.
-Furthermore, history has demonstrated that law is not the cure for sin, grace is the remedy!
+Furthermore, history has demonstrated that law is not the cure for sin; grace is the remedy!
 (Titus 2:11-14.
 Romans 2:4) Teaching do’s and don’ts only serves to help the people live more unholy lives.